Optimizely.

 3-6 months for an average enterprise project.
 Depending on complexity and available expertise.

-Can I host on-premise?
+Can I self-host (on-premise)?

 No, Optimizely is SaaS-only (Azure).
 This reduces DevOps burden but costs monthly.